compagnb/Spring-2017-Intermediate-Python/README.md

 - Vocabulary
 - Keywords

+__March 18 Advanced : Weather Underground API__
+- Connecting To APIs
+- Scraping Data For Use
+- Building A Module

 __March 25: Classes In Graphics & Turtle Graphics__
 - Objects & Classes In Pictures
 - Turtle Module